Arsenaultm90/School/Year 2/Semester 01/COMP 3000 - Operating Systems/Lecture 6 - Synchronization Tools.md

 #### Mutex (Mutual Exclusion Lock)

 A **binary lock** used to ensure only one thread enters the critical section.
+It is an atomic function, meaning that only a single thread or process can claim the mutex at the same time.

 **Operations:**
 - `lock()` or `acquire()` — waits if locked, otherwise takes the lock.